-When you are conducting research under the pressure to “publish or perish,” the likelihood that your findings will not be reproducible at the first attempt may be much higher than most research scientists would care to admit.
-If you receive notification that an unsuccessful attempt was made to reproduce your findings, the situation may not be as bleak as you would think.
+When you are conducting research under the pressure to “publish or perish,” the likelihood that your findings will not be reproducible at the first attempt.
+The chances of such an incident may be much higher than most research scientists would care to admit.
+If you receive notification that someone failed to reproduce your research, the situation may not be as bleak as you would think.

 You Are Not Alone

 - Are they connected with the journal that originally published your research, or with a known institution?
-It’s not unheard of for unknown researchers to try and claim some media attention by allegedly disproving a notable study only to disappear back into the ether when pushed for specifics.
+In some cases, unknown researchers do this to try and claim some media attention.
+They allegedly disprove a notable study only to disappear back into the ether when pushed for specifics.

 - Did they follow your methodology to the letter or did they have to make any accommodations for budget, time, population sample, etc.?